fvdsn/rizzly/README.md

 ## What is rizzly ?

-Rizzly allows you to handle your application errors with results types instead of exceptions.
+Rizzly lets you handle your application errors with results types instead of exceptions.
 It is similar to other popular results type libraries like <a href="https://github.com/supermacro/neverthrow">neverthrow</a> and <a href="https://github.com/traverse1984/oxide.ts">oxide.ts</a> but with much better static type inference.
 Rizzly is tiny and has zero dependencies.

 Let's have a look at an example